 - Explain your thought process in extracting your KQ from your RLS.

-- Personal Tip: Do not focus on dissecting your RLS too much (avoid FOA-like explanations), and instead focus more on how knowledge is produced from/in that certain situation and establishing TOK links.
+- Pro Tip: Do not focus on dissecting your RLS too much (avoid FOA-like explanations)!
+Instead, focus on how knowledge is produced from/in that certain situation and establishing TOK links.

 - Some teachers recommend starting off by mentioning several questions that the RLS initially raised, then introduce the KQ that you will be elaborating.